PacktPublishing/ROS-Robotics-By-Example/README.md

 # ROS Robotics By Example
 By PacktPublishing

-This is the code repository for [Extending Docker](https://www.packtpub.com/hardware-and-creative/ros-robotics-example?utm_source=GitHub&utm_medium=Repository&utm_campaign=9781782175193), published by [Packt Publishing](https://www.packtpub.com/).
+This is the code repository for [ROS Robotics By Example](https://www.packtpub.com/hardware-and-creative/ros-robotics-example?utm_source=GitHub&utm_medium=Repository&utm_campaign=9781782175193), published by [Packt Publishing](https://www.packtpub.com/).
 It contains all the required files to run the code.

 ##What you need for this book
 The format of this book is intended for you to follow along and perform the